Course Descriptions

 Quran Memorization and Tajweed II (2 Credits)

-This course to tajweed covers key rules in Quranic recitation including characteristics of letters, rules pertaining to pronouncing letters heavy and light, the concept of Al-Waqf Wa Al-Ibtidaa’, and concluding with a few points of caution by the scholars of Tajweed.
+This course continues the rules from Quran Memorization and Tajweed I and covers key rules in Quran recitation including characteristics of letters, rules pertaining to pronouncing letters heavy and light, the concept of Al-Waqf Wa Al-Ibtidaa’ (knowledge of how to stop and begin recitation) and concludes with a few points of caution by the scholars of Tajweed.
 Students also memorize the 29th juz’ of the Quran and read a portion of Surat Al-Kahf with the implementation of the rules mentioned above, as well as rules covered in Tajweed I.

 Quranic Sciences (3 Credits)